Skip to content

 Monitoring your business’ energy usage helps you understand where you can take environmental action.
 Using this information to then reduce energy usage can provide benefits for businesses including cost savings, improved employee health and business reputation.

 3.1.
-AWARD CRITERIA AND WAYS TO ACHIEVE THEM
+AWARD ACTIONS AND WAYS TO ACHIEVE THEM

 • 3.11.
 Core action